MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-search-link-unlink-record.md

 [!INCLUDE[cc-use-with-omnichannel](../../../includes/cc-use-with-omnichannel.md)]

-The topic explains how to Search for records, link a record to the conversation, and unlink a record from the conversation.
+The topic explains how to Search for records, link a record to a conversation, and unlink the record from the conversation.

-You can search for the records in two ways:
+You can search for records in two ways:

 - Inline search
 - Relevance search